Banner

 Dr Anatol Pikas, Sweden

-The Method of Shared Concern is a staff training resource for dealing with bullying in schools.
-Dr Ken Rigby interprets, and describes in detail, this internationally recognised Method originated by Swedish psychologist Dr Anatol Pikas.
-The DVD and accompanying User's Guide present a step-by-step group training session for staff, built around two case studies enacted by practitioners trained by Dr Pikas.
+Leading Australian scholar Dr Ken Rigby interprets, and describes in detail, this internationally recognised Method originated by Swedish psychologist Dr Anatol Pikas.
+The resource presents a step-by-step group training session for staff, built around two case studies enacted by practitioners trained by Dr Pikas.

 Whilst The Method of Shared Concern resource has been produced in Australia, the Method is universal and the resource can be used with any English speaking staff.
+The resource is produced and distributed by Readymade Productions in association with the Australian Department of Education, Science and Training and the Department of Health and Ageing.

 Background